andyshep/CoreDataPlaygrounds/core-data-playground.md

 var error: NSError? = nil
 ```

-Next, define the [Managed Object Model](https://developer.apple.com/library/mac/documentation/DataManagement/Devpedia-CoreData/managedObjectModel.html).
+Next define the [Managed Object Model](https://developer.apple.com/library/mac/documentation/DataManagement/Devpedia-CoreData/managedObjectModel.html).
 Typically this is done inside Xcode with the [Core Data Model Editor](https://developer.apple.com/library/mac/recipes/xcode_help-core_data_modeling_tool/Articles/about_cd_modeling_tool.html).
 Entities and Relationships are laid out graphically and a `.momd` file is generated at compile time.
 But we're inside a playground and don't have access to the model editor.
 No problem, the model can still be [declared in code](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreData/Articles/cdBasics.html#//apple_ref/doc/uid/TP40001650-207332-TPXREF151).
 This requires some boilerplate, but it's also a good learning exercise.

 ```swift
 var model = NSManagedObjectModel()